 The Institution expects students to abide by Massachusetts law and the increased standards set forth by the Institute.
 The Institute reserves the right to inspect any bags, backpacks, or other belongings for alcohol.

-All students, whether or not on campus or off-campus, are expected to abide by the following:
+All students, whether on campus or off-campus, are expected to abide by the following:

-- Only students 21 years or older are allowed to consume, possess, or transport alcohol.
+- Only students 21 years or older may consume, possess, and/or transport alcohol.

 - No sale, purchase, or serving alcoholic beverages to persons younger than 21.

 - No providing location for underage consumption.
 No encouraging or contributing to the intoxication of others.

 - No open containers of alcoholic beverages or consumption in any public area.

 - No inappropriate behavior consistent with intoxication (e.g. public intoxication, medical attention due to intoxication, disrupting the peace and elimination in public.)